- App Store

 On-site Installation of xTuple PostBooks Edition, client and server

-- Install and run xTuple PostBooks Edition on-site
+- xTuple PostBooks Edition on-site (unlimited)

-xTuple Cloud Service
+xTuple in the Cloud

 - Test our value-packed premium offering, Enterprise Edition